James Damore Sues Google, Alleging Discrimination Against Conservative White Men

 James Damore, the former Google engineer who was fired after he wrote a memo sharply criticizing diversity efforts at the company, has filed a class-action lawsuit against his former employer alleging that the tech giant discriminates against conservative white men.

-"Google executives and employees condemned Damore, his memo, and his views," according to the lawsuit.
-Damore also says he was laughed at, personally insulted and attacked, before ultimately being fired.
+"Google executives and employees condemned Damore, his memo, and his views," according to the lawsuit, filed Monday.
+Damore says he was laughed at, personally insulted and attacked, before ultimately being fired in August.

-Damore is joined on his suit by David Gudeman, a former Google employee who was fired in December 2016.
-Gudeman used an internal forum to question a Muslim co-worker's account of being targeted by the FBI on the basis of his religion and suggested the FBI had legitimate reasons to investigate the co-worker.
-Google HR fired him, saying it was unacceptable to accuse a colleague of terrorism based on their religion.
+Damore is joined in his suit by David Gudeman, a former Google employee who was fired in December 2016.
+Gudeman used an internal forum to question a Muslim co-worker's account of being targeted by the FBI on the basis of his religion and suggested that the FBI had legitimate reasons to investigate the co-worker.
+Google human resources fired him, saying it was unacceptable to accuse a colleague of terrorism based on their religion.

-(Gudeman had previously been cited by HR, according to the suit, after he saw a female Google manager's advice on how white men should respond to statements about bias and compared it with something "slave owners would have written for their slaves to help them understand how to interact with their masters.")
+Gudeman had previously been cited by HR, according to the suit, after he saw a female Google manager's advice on how white men should respond to statements about bias and compared it to something "slave owners would have written for their slaves to help them understand how to interact with their masters."

 The suit also says there are other potential class members and includes more than 80 pages of allegedly offensive or discriminatory posts made on a variety of platforms.
 The first item under "Anti-conservative postings" was an anonymous Kermit tea meme reading, "I think all of Trump's supporters are deplorable for backing an openly racist candidate, but that's none of my business."
 Under "Anti-Caucasian" postings was an anonymous comment telling white, male and/or straight people that "there are times to just shut up and listen.
 Try for some empathy.
 You'll learn a lot."